dantudor/MockServer/README.md

 Introduction
 ---

-MockServer is a tool to mock third-party API responses in your Symfony2 functional tests.
-Using MockServer allows you to easily stub your API responses and manage those stubs within your codebase in a meaningful structure and format.
+Use MockServer to mock your third party API responses at source and not service level.

 Installation
 ---